glow-xyz/nftoken/docs/pages/technical-details.md

 # {% $markdoc.frontmatter.title %}

 The NFToken spec is designed to be easy for non-technical people to use.
-If you are a creator, aritst, or collector, you can create, sell, manage, and collect NFTs without needing to code.
+If you are a creator, artist, or collector, you can create, sell, manage, and collect NFTs without needing to code.

 If you are developer, it's easy to build on top of the NFToken standard to integrate NFTs into your dApp, crypto wallet, or other project.
 You can also extend the standard in interesting ways to add functionality to your NFT project.